Ranking Top 10 Legnthiest NASCAR Tracks

 This article was last updated by on

-Established initially as a privately-owned company in 1948, NASCAR hosts various national series and events annually.
-It has authority over 100 tracks in the USA, Europe, Canada, as well as Mexico.
+Established as a privately-owned company in 1948, NASCAR hosts various national series and events annually.
+It has authority over 100 tracks in the USA, Europe, Canada, and Mexico.

 NASCAR measures its track from the 15 feet point from the outside wall.
 Additionally, every racing venue has something unique apart from road courses, high-speed intermediates, half-mile bullrings, etc.

 The venue’s lengths, courses, surface, configuration, etc., all add characteristics to the tracks.
-It rises the excitement and enjoyment of the whole sporting event.
+It raises the excitement and enjoyment of the whole sporting event.

 Track Name Length